-The project reached an important milestone in September 2012 by producing up to 5GWh of power since its commissioning.
-This is equal to the power required by 1,500 households annually.
-The milestone indicates the completion of the demonstration phase of the project.
+The project reached an important milestone in September 2012 by producing up to 5GW/h of power since its commissioning.
+It was equal to the power required by 1,500 households annually.
+The milestone indicated the completion of the demonstration phase of the project.

 SeaGen tidal energy turbine project details

 SeaGen was installed in Strangford Lough in May 2008.
 It was towed to the mouth of the Lough by a barge.
-The turbine as a whole weighs 1,000t, and is 43m wide from tip to tip.
-Designed by engineer Peter Fraenkel, the rotors drive a generator that sends energy along a cable that then links into the national grid across the Lough in Strangford village.
+The turbine as a whole weighed 1,000t and is 43m wide from tip to tip.
+Designed by engineer Peter Fraenkel, the rotors drove a generator that sent energy along a cable that then linked into the national grid across the Lough in Strangford village.

-SeaGen has a mobile cross arm on a single supporting pile 3m in diameter and 9m above the average sea level.
-The twin rotors begin to generate electricity once the tide runs faster than 1m/s.
-At maximum speed, the tips move at around 12m/s, which is around 1/3 of the average wind turbine speed.
-The two rotating blades turn at 14rpm and drive a gear box system.
+SeaGen had a mobile cross arm on a single supporting pile, which was 3m in diameter and 9m above the average sea level.
+The twin rotors generated electricity once the tide ran faster than 1m/s.
+At maximum speed, the tips moved at approximately 12m/s, which was approximately 1/3 of the average wind turbine speed.
+The two rotating blades turned at 14rpm and drove a gearbox system.

 Grid connection of the Irish tidal plant

-The project has the capacity to supply power to 1,500 homes.
-Irish energy company ESB Independent Energy buys the power generated by the turbines for its customers in Northern Ireland and the Republic or Ireland.
+The project had the capacity to supply power to 1,500 homes.
+Irish energy company ESB Independent Energy bought the power generated by the turbines for its customers in Northern Ireland and the Republic of Ireland.
 The grid connection work was undertaken in partnership with Northern Ireland Electricity.

 Technical challenges to tidal wind farm